Blue Mosque, Istanbul: Restorations and recent history

 In 1883, much of the mosque interior's painted decoration was replaced by new stenciled paintwork, some of which changed the original colour scheme.
 A major fire in 1912 damaged or destroyed several of the outlying structures of the mosque complex, which were subsequently restored.

 A major restoration of the mosque took place in the 21st century.
 During preparatory work in 2013, it was discovered that the mosque's northwest minaret had shifted 5 cm over time, constituting a potential threat to its structural stability.
 Work to reconstruct and repair the minaret was underway in 2015.
-Comprehensive restoration work on the rest of the mosque began in 2018 and was finished in April 2023.
+Comprehensive restoration work on the rest of the mosque began in 2018.
+The mosque reopened in April 2023.

 Pope Benedict XVI visited the mosque on 30 November 2006 during his visit to Turkey, alongside Mustafa Çağrıcı, the Mufti of Istanbul, and Emrullah Hatipoğlu, the Imam of the Blue Mosque.
 It was the second papal visit in history to a Muslim place of worship.